carol-he/tabbie/README.md

 # tabbie
-Chrome extension for organizing tabs
+Chrome extension for organizing tabs, inspired by OneTab